-Life Insurance and Suicide: What Type of Policy Was It?
-How Long Has It Been Active?
+What Type of Life Insurance Policy Was It & How Long Had It Been Active?

 Most individual life insurance policies have suicide clauses built into them.
 A suicide clause is put in place to protect against people who might apply for life insurance with the intention of committing suicide.

-If someone insured by life insurance dies by suicide after the suicide clause time period has expired, then the insurance company will pay out the death benefit.
+• If the insured dies by suicide after the suicide clause time period has expired, then the insurance company will pay out the death benefit.

 Some states determine whether a death benefit is payable for suicide based on whether or not the person was sane or insane at the time of death.
-The state of New York, for example, will still pay the death benefit, even within the two year period, if the person was deemed insane at the time of suicide.
+In New York, for example, the death benefit will be paid if the insured dies in the two year period and was deemed insane at the time of suicide.

 It has been argued that if an insurance company does not specify that insanity is included in the suicide clause then they should be required to pay.
 To protect themselves, most insurance companies specifically mention this.
 A sample suicide clause reads as follows:

-All policies have an incontestability clause which states that after a specific amount of time has passed (a maximum of two years) the insurance company is prohibited from voiding the policy due to any misrepresentations on the application.
-However, during this early time period the insurance company is allowed to investigate.
+All life insurance policies have an incontestability clause which states that after a maximum of two years has passed the insurer cannot void the policy due to any misrepresentations on the application.

 Even if your loved one dies of suicide, no matter how long after the policy was activated, still send in a death claim.
 If the claim is denied, return of premiums is still typically owned to the beneficiary.